treeverse/lakeFS/clients/python-legacy/docs/RepositoriesApi.md

         read_only=True,
     ) # RepositoryCreation |
-    bare = False # bool | If true, create a bare repository with no initial commit and branch (optional) if omitted the server will use the default value of False skip_ensure_storage_namespace = False # bool | If true, skip ensuring the storage namespace is not already used by another repository (optional) if omitted the server will use the default value of False
+    bare = False # bool | If true, create a bare repository with no initial commit and branch (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: